Haydenettes: Programs

-Competitive results
+Competitive highlights

-The Haydenettes are 28-time National champions, eleven-time ISU World Championship competitors, and five-time ISU World Bronze Medalists.
+The Haydenettes are 30-time National champions, thirteen-time ISU World Championship competitors, and five-time ISU World Bronze Medalists.
 The Haydenettes have represented the U.S. in every World Championship since the International Skating Union (ISU) sanctioned the first World Championship event in 2000.
 The team's success has earned it the nickname "The Haydenettes Dynasty."

 During 2003, the Haydenettes led a contingent of three teams to France where they won The French Cup for the U.S. In addition, the United States contingent won The Nations Cup, awarded to the highest scoring country in this competition.
 Their awards include the Bronze medal in the 2005 Prague Cup and the Silver medal in the 2004 Neuchâtel Trophy in Switzerland.

 The Haydenettes were the 2010 national champions with a score of 231.14, the highest-ever posted to date at the U.S. Synchronized Skating Championships by nearly 18 points.
 They went on to win the bronze medal at the World Championships held in Colorado Springs, Colorado in 2010.
 The team won their second bronze at the 2011 World Championships in Helsinki, Finland.
 They earned their third World bronze in 2012 in Gothenburg and fourth consecutive World bronze in Boston in 2013.